 “The economy hasn’t fully recovered so people aren’t buying”

 Once again, this is a common belief that blames an external factor on the success (or struggle) of the business.
+Who hasn’t blamed COVID for something (possibly rightly so).
 Often, when the overall economy is in a rut, innovative businesses thrive.
 They see the state of affairs and find a way to market their products in manner that appeals to the struggling consumer.
 Or, they take the opportunity to find undervalued investments that will result in a massive ROI once the economy recovers.
 They believe in taking responsibility for their success no matter what external conditions may be like.